cicd-tutorials/cicd-tutorials.net/docs/tutorials/jenkins/opentofu-kubernetes/README.md

 This tutorial contains a pipeline that deploys an feedback application to a Kubernetes cluster.

+!!! warning "This example uses local state"

+    This example does not configure state backend and thus stores the state locally.
+When managing real infrastructure, configure a persistent state storage, for example, with S3 bucket or Postgres database as the backend.

 ## Prerequisites and preparing the Jenkins instance

 See [Deploy application to Kubernetes with Ansible](../ansible-kubernetes/) tutorial for prerequisites and instruction for configuring access from the Jenkins instance to the Kubernetes cluster.